taraksh01/learn-nextjs/note.md

 - Parallel routes are advanced mechanism that allows for the simultaneous rendering of multiple pages in the same layout

+# Why parallel route?

+> 1. With parallel route, we can split a single layout into multiple slots making the code more manageable
+> 2. Independent route handeling
+> 3. Sub navigation in route

 ### Rules

 - parallel routes in nextJS are defined using feature called slots